December 12 to January 18

 For more information about using Office 365, contact the Helpdesk or visit the Office 365 overview knowledgebase page

-For instructions on the Adobe Creative Cloud home purchase option, contact the Helpdesk.
+For instructions on the Adobe Creative Cloud home option, contact the Helpdesk.